-(d) Stockholders' Participation

-1. State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
-Include in the discussion the steps the Board has taken to solicit and understand the views of the stockholders as well as procedures for putting forward proposals at stockholders' meetings. (updated - 2015)
+- (d) Stockholders' Participation - 1.
+State, if any, the measures adopted to promote stockholder participation in the Annual/Special Stockholders' Meeting, including the procedure on how stockholders and other parties interested may communicate directly with the Chairman of the Board, individual directors or board committees.
+Include in the discussion the steps the Board has taken to solicit and understand the views of the stockholders as well as procedures for putting forward proposals at stockholders' meetings. (updated 2015)

-Measures Adopted Communication Procedure Adoption of SRC Rule 20 - Disclosures to Stockholders Prior to Meeting Mailing of the Information Statement and Management Report together with the latest Audited Financial Statement to the stockholders at least 15 business days from the date of the stockholders' meeting.
-Section 4.4, Article IV of the Bank's Amended By-Laws.
-Publication of Notice of Meeting for one (1) week daily in at least one newspaper of newspaper of general circulation Adoption of the Question and Answer Portion Stockholders are allowed to take the floor and asked questions to the Chairman of the Board, the other directors or the officers of the Bank to air their concerns.
+Communication Procedure Mailing of the Information Statement and Management Report together with the latest Audited Financial Statement to the stockholders at least 15 business days from the date of the stockholders' meeting.
+Publication of Notice of Meeting for one (1) week daily in at least one newspaper of newspaper of general circulation Stockholders are allowed to take the floor and asked questions to the Chairman of the Board, the other directors or the officers of the Bank to air their concerns.
 If the queries cannot be addressed immediately on the floor, the stockholders are encouraged to dialogue with Management after the meeting.